 Building a scorecard

 A scorecard in Dundas BI is another type of 'view' and is similar to a report.
-Both scorecards and reports are based on the idea of repeating sets of controls.
-However, the layout for a scorecard is simpler than that of a report.
-For example, there are no page header or footer regions.
+While both scorecards and reports are based on the idea of customizing the layout and contents of each row and repeating that design for different data, reports support paginating into PDFs or printing, while scorecards are focused on the design of a table.
+Editing a scorecard is simpler, with fewer headers and footers.

 Related video: Scorecards and Reports

 This example uses a data connector pointing to the Adventure Works sample database from Microsoft SQL Server Analysis Services (SSAS), although you can follow similar steps with any data source.

 3. Designing the scorecard

 Go to the main menu, click New, and then click Scorecard.

 To change the width of the scorecard, click and drag the diagonal arrow icon to the bottom-right of the editor.

 You can also set a precise width by clicking an empty area of the editor to select the scorecard canvas, opening the Properties window, and finding the Width property in the Layout tab.

 Drag a hierarchy or a column of data that contains a value for each row you want the scorecard to display.